offcial17/SustainEarth/README.md

 Users can upload a CSV file containing their business ideas.
 Each idea should be represented by a row in the CSV file, with three columns: ID, Problem, and Solution.
 The 'Problem' column should describe a sustainability issue that the business idea aims to address, and the 'Solution' column should detail how the business idea plans to solve this issue.

 Once the CSV file is uploaded, a preview of the entire file is displayed.
 Next, the user will go through the preview and select the Problem ID corresponding to the Problem-Soution pair which the user wants to evaluate.
-Upon entering the Problem ID, Ecoloop Maven will use the GPT-4 Turbo model to evaluate the proposed solution against a set of predfined metrics.
+Upon entering the Problem ID, Ecoloop Maven will use the GPT-4 Turbo model to evaluate the proposed solution against a set of predefined metrics.
 The results are then displayed, providing users with valuable insights into their business ideas.

 There is also the option for users to manually enter just a single set of problem statement and solution for evalution.